stesta/stesta.github.io/_posts/2013-10-08-generating-csharp-classes-from-an-xml-file.markdown

 ---
 layout: post
-current: post
-cover: assets/images/blog/thumbnails/code2.jpg
-navigation: True
-title: "Generating C# Classes from an XML File"
+title: Generating C# Classes from an XML File
+image: /assets/images/blog/thumbnails/code2.jpg
 date: 2013-10-08
-tags:
-class: post-template
-subclass: 'post'
-author: steve
 ---
 I frequently come to the conclusion that I'm working too hard.
 This is usually because I try to reinvent the wheel when some<!--more-->one out there has already done the job better than I could have.
 Recently, I had a need to create some strongly typed C# models to help with